alexeyinkin/eb-1a/2-petition/README.md

 [Download the excerpt](https://github.com/alexeyinkin/eb-1a/releases/latest/download/merits.pdf) | [Go to Page 72 in the petition](https://github.com/alexeyinkin/eb-1a/releases/latest/download/inkin.pdf#page=72)

-If one proves they meet 3 criteria, it does not automatically mean an approval.
+If one proves they meet 3 criteria, it does not automatically mean approval.
 I've heard of cases with up to 7 criteria counted, but the officer ruled there was still no sustained international acclaim and that the person has not risen to the top of their field.